TheWiseCoder/Goldies/src/sicstus/simple_counter.md

 `counter_destroy(loop),`
 `. . .`

-Additionally, you may peruse the documentation and code on the source code files.
+Additionally, you may peruse the documentation and code on the source code file.